 Is an employer obliged to comply with the advice on a fit note?

-If the employer is unable to implement the suggestions on the fit note, it should explain this to the employee and treat the fit note as if the doctor had advised that the employee is "not fit for work".
-The employee does not need to return to the doctor to confirm this.
-Alternatively, the employer could request that the employee return to the doctor for advice on alternative suggestions for adjustments.
+If the employer is unable to implement the suggestions on the fit note, it should explain this to the employee and treat the fit note as if the healthcare professional had advised that the employee is "not fit for work".
+The employee does not need to return to the healthcare professional to confirm this.
+Alternatively, the employer could request that the employee return to the healthcare professional for advice on alternative suggestions for adjustments.
 The employer could also seek specialist occupational health advice.